derrley/yamlicious/README.rst

   _include: <file-path>

-Evaluates to the loaded and processed the configuration document found at ``file_path``.
+Evaluates to the loaded and processed configuration document found at ``file_path``.